Robert A. Winn Excellence in Clinical Trials: Career Development Award (Winn CDA)

 To guide their growth, every scholar creates an Individual Professional Development Plan (IPDP) — a roadmap built through self-assessment and close collaboration with their mentor.
 The program’s tiered mentoring model also provides opportunities for leadership: during the summer of their first year, scholars mentor medical students participating in the Winn Clinical Investigator Pathway Program.

-Throughout the program, scholars are expected to remain active learners and contributors by submitting biannual status reports and annual funding reports documenting their progress and achievements.
+Throughout the program, scholars are expected to remain active learners and contributors by submitting biannual status reports documenting their progress and achievements and annual expenditure reports documenting their program period budget.

 Mentor Requirements